chocolatey/docs/input/en-us/central-management/setup/database.md

 > :choco-info: **NOTE**
 >
-> This file will usually be condensed into a single line, with the values encrypted.
+> This file will usually be condensed into a single line with the values encrypted.

 ## Common Errors and Resolutions